mingeek/fb-messenger-analysis/README.md

 - Download Facebook data (https://www.facebook.com/help/1701730696756992?helpref=hc_global_nav)

 - Place your Facebook messages in your current directories "/messages/" folder.
-The Facebook messages when downloaded in separate folders.
-You do not need to manually extract them.
-Just copy all of those folders into the /messages/ folder
+The Facebook messages when downloaded are in separate folders.
+Copy all of those folders into the /messages/ folder.

 - install requirements.txt